 During LBGTQ+ History Month (celebrated in October), the Gender & Sexuality Resource Center (GSRC) at the University of Northern Colorado highlights historical figures in LGBTQ+ History.
 Four figures are featured on a poster each year during the GSRC’s Rainbow Flag Campaign.
 Learn more about those featured figures below.

-Are there historical figures who you would like to have highlighted on the #UNC_COW19 Historical Figures in LGBTQ+ History poster?
-Email us at GSRC@unco.edu with the Subject Line: “#UNC_COW19 Historical Figure Poster Recommendation” to let us know more!
-You may see your favorite figures in LGBTQ+ History on next year’s poster!
+Are there historical figures you would like us to highlight?
+Email us at GSRC@unco.edu with the subject line “Website Historical Figure Recommendation” to let us know more!

 - Major Griffin-Gracy (“Miss Major” or “Major”)